 Welcome to our guide to the best restaurants in St. George, Utah.
-Home to one of the best outdoor scenes in the country, we’ll take any excuse to escape to this college town- especially if that means escaping the cold weather and inversion in SLC from November to April.
+Home to one of the best outdoor scenes in the country, we’ll take any excuse to escape to this college town– especially if that means fleeing the cold weather and inversion in SLC from November to April.
 But the million-dollar question: where should we eat?
+Cue: our guide to the best St. George restaurants.

 The Best Restaurants in St. George, Utah

 Anyone who has spent even a small amount of time in St. George knows that it’s no foodie destination.
-In fact, contriving seven restaurants for this guide was arguably more challenging than selecting restaurants for any other post we produced in 2019.
+In fact, contriving seven St. George restaurants for this guide was arguably more challenging than selecting restaurants for almost any other post we have ever published.
 Rest assured, there still are good places to eat in this pocket of Southern Utah.

 Similar to any Female Foodie guide, all restaurants were selected with high-quality, worth-going-back-for food as the qualifying factor.
 We included places we’d easily send our closest friends and family members, and we left out restaurants that we felt were overhyped, underwhelming, or simply not worth your hard-earned money.
-For this post alone we sampled over 30 restaurants for consideration.
-If you’ve been to St. George before or are somewhat familiar with the restaurants in town, you’ll notice plenty of obvious omissions- this was not by mistake.
+For this guide alone we sampled over 30 restaurants for consideration.
+If you’ve been to St. George before or are somewhat familiar with the restaurants in town, you’ll notice plenty of obvious omissions (this was not by mistake).
 Thank you for reading and enjoy our guide to the best restaurants in St. George!

 7. Riggatti’s Wood Fired Pizza